functionland/docs/docs/release/testnet-alpha.md

   * each phone must be on the same network as the computer where the Box app is running

+  * a mobile ethereum compatible wallet (eg/ Metamask or Trust Wallet)

 ## Submitting feedback